KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/notes.md

 - What is eventual consistency?
 - What sacrifices does ACID make and how does it limit scalability in relation to BASE design?

+# 4 Types of NoSQL Databases

-## NoSQL Key-Value stores
+## NoSQL Key-Value DB

 - Data is stored in Key-Value pairs (duh.)
 - The Key _must be unique_.
-Generally the key is only value in which data retrieval operations can function on.
-Except those that due full-data scans, though those are very inefficient.
+Generally, the key is the only value in which data retrieval operations can function on.
-- The Value contains the data.
-- The Value is generally schema-less during the whole life-cycle of the data.
+- The value is generally schema-less during the whole life-cycle of the data.
-- **The value block can, in some cases, can contain attributes.** This practice is not standard across all NoSQL designs.
+- **The value block can, in some cases, contain attributes.** This practice is not standard across all NoSQL designs.
-- In a _pure_ key-value store, their value is an atomic **opaque blob** of data and the database engine cannot perform any meaningful operations on it.
+- In a _pure_ key-value store, the value is an atomic **opaque blob** of data and the database engine cannot perform any meaningful operations on.
-- Attributes can be simple types, or even complex types like lists/arrays, and some can even hold nested value types.
+- Attributes can be simple types, or even complex types like lists or arrays, and some can even hold nested value types.
-- Some key/value databases only have keys and values, others can group keys and value into **perceived tables.** These tables do not have the inbuilt explicit/implicit/assumed relationships.
+- Some key/value databases only have keys and values, others can group keys and values into **perceived tables.** These tables do not have the built in explicit/implicit/assumed relationships.
 You cannot run SQL queries against them.
 Though, they are very lightweight, super fast, and scale very well horizontally as the key space can be split over several servers.

-## Document DBs
+## Document DB

 > Their design is converging with Key-Value stores